Tyrone-Gabriel-Anderson/Omnisyndetic-Transductive-Baryon-Calculator/README.md

 This stands as the first known derivation of ℏc from a **purely symbolic-geometric ontology**, and re-positions quantum behavior as a **consequence of relational saturation**, not probabilistic collapse.

+⚠ Important note:
+The included decay model is not ontologically derived, canonical, or geometrically grounded within the formal framework.
+It is a provisional, empirical implementation inspired by axial coupling effects, currently using an exponential fit to approximate decay behaviour.
+Its purpose is purely illustrative — to reflect ongoing developmental thinking and model behaviour under unstable or non-coherent configurations (e.g. duads/mesons).
+This placeholder will be replaced once duad and meson formation are fully derived within the framework’s transductive geometry.

 ## About the Author and Philosophical Commitment

 This project was developed independently by **Tyrone Gabriel Anderson**, a self-taught researcher working at the intersection of metaphysics, symbolic geometry, and simulation-based modeling.
 Built without institutional affiliation, the **Omnisyndetic Framework** and this calculator represent a personal, first-principles rethinking of how mass, charge, and structure can emerge purely from topological feedback.